tomvlf/ha-reolink-rich-notifications/README.md

 configuration setting to skip notifications if the same camera has already triggered a notification within a short time period (20 seconds by default).

 Snapshots are saved in the `/media/reolink_rich_notifications/` directory of home assistant.
+Due to limitations of home assistant automations, screenshots are not cleaned up and will accumulate in the media directory over time.
+To limit growth, snapshots are named using a combination of the camera name, current minute, and current hour.
+So the maximum number of files is 3600 multiplied by the number of cameras you have triggering notifications.

 - Originally forked from https://gist.github.com/McDAlexander/56eb3f2e421e283460b3d641fd002ea8